 - The writers.work team’s previous project leaves a sour taste

 While writers.work may not be something every writer needs, it's a decent bundle for people getting started at a friendly price.
-However, some people will inevitably be put off by the company's somewhat seedy previous foray into products for writers.
+However, some people will inevitably be put off by the company's somewhat seedy previous foray into products for writers and their rather exploitative advertising.